… Nissan Leaf Tekna …

 Then there is the added problem of disposal of batteries after they are spent, that’ll be costly and risky as well.
 But before we get to that stage there is the provision of electricity itself and the necessary charging infrastructure.
 If you thought Post Office queues were a nightmare of the past, wait till you start looking for an available public electric car charger.

 It just seems as though in the rush to get cleaner air, which is vital for our future, the politicians haven’t quite thought the consequences of their actions through.
 Before they ban something as essential as personal and commercial transport they need to have something workable, reliable and plentiful in place.
 At the moment, they haven’t.
 For instance, there is a railway station less than a hundred yards from my front door, but I rarely go by train.
 Why?
-The infrequency of the service, cleanliness of the rolling stock and the need to change trains to reach a specific destination not to maintain replacement bus services.
+The infrequency of the service, cleanliness of the rolling stock and the need to change trains to reach a specific destination, not to mention replacement bus services.
 One other thing, there is no service on Sundays!

 Which brings me to the Nissan Leaf.
 Just how practical are electric cars?
 The three biggest drawbacks are range, charging times and of course, cost.
 It has to be said that all three of these are being addressed and will improve and will improve rather more rapidly than Darwin’s evolution of species.
 In the meantime we have hybrid technology which is making great strides, but it too will no doubt become outlawed in due course providing yet another excuse for fleecing the motorist!